AnthonyTC89/Facebook_Like/README.md

 ### Testing

   1. In the root folder run: `rspec`

+### Future Features

+  1. Use AWS Store to include Images in posts.
+  2. Create a link to recover the password account.
+  2. Generate a link to confirm the account.
+  3. Improve styling.

 ### Contact

 * **[Anthony Tapia Cossio](https://github.com/AnthonyTC89) - [Linkedin](linkedin.com/in/anthony-tapia-cossio) - [Twitter](https://twitter.com/ptonypTC) - [Portfolio](https://portfolio-anthony.herokuapp.com/)**